Croc 2: Development

-A Dreamcast port of the game was planned, having been mentioned in the UK print of the Dreamcast Monthly magazine and touted for release in Q3 of 2000, but was cancelled in light of Argonaut's decision to stop developing Dreamcast games due to the declining commercial performance of the system.
+A Dreamcast port of the game was planned, having been mentioned in the UK print of the Dreamcast Monthly magazine and touted for release in Q3 of 2000.
+It was eventually cancelled in light of Argonaut's decision to stop developing Dreamcast games due to the declining commercial performance of the system.

 Promotion and release

 Croc 2 was originally advertised in the instruction manual of the original game for a release on the PlayStation and Sega Saturn for a Christmas 1998 release; however, the game was later delayed to a summer 1999 release, and the Sega Saturn version of the game was ultimately never released.
 A Dreamcast port was also planned yet cancelled in mid-2000.
 It also got a 2D platformer of the same name released in 2001 on Game Boy Color.

-The game was heavily advertised during its release, with a multi-million advertisement campaign entailing television commercials, retail support, and customer incentives.
+The game was heavily advertised during its release, with a multimillion-dollar advertisement campaign entailing television commercials, retail support, and customer incentives.
 A cross-promotional brand deal was held with Nabisco to promote the game alongside the company's Gummi Savers line of gummy candy.
 Alongside the candy being prominently featured as a usable item within the game, over 6.5 million candy wrappers were printed with Croc 2 logos on them.
 A promotional sweepstake competition, called the "Croc 2 Down Under" sweepstakes, was held during the game's release, with the contest's grand prize consisting of a family trip to Australia, as well as a copy of the game, a PlayStation console, and a copy of the game's strategy guide being featured as the other obtainable prizes.